 You will still have to pay a monthly fee of around $10 per gigabyte of data to keep the service running, and some carriers require specific hardware, which is an additional cost.

 Most providers package internet, VoIP service, and TV service in a bundle for a lower cost.
 The main providers for satellite internet are:

 - HughesNet (Direcway)

-Which company you choose depends on which regions you use your RV the most, and which satellites deliver the strongest signals.
+Which company you choose depends on which regions you use your RV the most and which satellites deliver the strongest signals.

 There is also a new satellite kid on the block, Elon Musk’s Starlink.
-The new low-orbit satellite isn’t quite ready for widespread use, but RVers should keep an eye on the brand as the equipment and monthly service plans are much more affordable over other options.
+The new low-orbit satellite isn’t quite ready for widespread use, but RVers should keep an eye on the brand as the equipment and monthly service plans are much more affordable than other options.

 There are cons to satellite internet.
-The overall cost is high, and trees or inclement weather can impede the signal making it run slowly or not at all.
+The overall cost is high, and trees or inclement weather can impede the signal, making it run slowly or not at all.

 RV internet access isn’t as difficult as it initially seems, nor does it need to cost you a fortune.
-Knowing where you plan to travel and how much data and speed you require for daily living is the first step to find the perfect RV internet solution.
+Knowing where you plan to travel and how much data and speed you require for daily living is the first step to finding the perfect RV internet solution.